C$ 144 Find Cheap Flights from British Columbia to Nova Scotia

 • What are the most popular destinations in Nova Scotia?

-Based on KAYAK flight searches, the most popular destination is Halifax (84% of total searches to Nova Scotia).
-The next most popular destinations are Moncton (14%) and Saint John (1%).
-Searches for flights to Sydney (1%) are also popular.
+Based on KAYAK flight searches, the most popular destination is Halifax (87% of total searches to Nova Scotia).
+The next most popular destination is Moncton (13%).

 Reviews of the top 4 airlines flying from British Columbia to Nova Scotia